buildingSMART/IFC5-development/src/readme.md

 4. Modify the typescript source files (`.ts`) as desired (*do not modify the render.mjs file directly*)
 5. run `npm test` to run tests
 6. run `npm build-viewer` to update the `render.mjs` file which is used by the viewer.
+7. run `npm run serve` to visit the viewer, the host and port will be pasted in the cli output.
+You can keep this running while editing the viewer.